 Today, opportunities abound for kids to train hard and specialize in a sport at a young age.
 In some sports, you can find elite and traveling teams catering to children as young as six-years-old.
 And there are many private coaches who offer sport-specific skills training to kids.

 What happens when kids train too hard and specialize too early?
-They may quit due to burn out–or have to quit because of a serious injury.
+They may quit due to being burnt out–or have to quit because of a serious injury.

-It’s trends like these that bring people to “too competitive” camp.
+It’s trends like these that bring people to the “too competitive” camp.
 Those that hold this point of view cite several reasons to back up their perspective.

 According to the American Academy of Pediatrics, more than 3.5 million children under the age of 14 experience a sports-related injury each year.
 Once athletes reach middle and high school age, overuse injuries account for half of all injuries.